snakemake/snakemake/docs/executing/cluster-cloud.rst

 however if you do so, your container must meet the following requirements:

  - have an entrypoint that can execute a `/bin/bash` command
- - have snakemake installed, either via `source conda snakemake` or already on the path
+ - have snakemake installed, either via `source activate snakemake` or already on the path
  - also include snakemake Python dependencies for google.cloud

 If you use any Snakemake container as a base, you should be good to go.
 If you'd